 Saltmarsh has received numerous awards for his outstanding contributions and distinguished service in the public and private sectors.
 Saltmarsh was instrumental in securing more than $30 million dollars in state grants for total revitalization of downtown Winchester during his tenure as State Representative.
 He also authored legislation for the Off Street Parking Program which was authored in the Legislature by Representative Saltmarsh, a $2M grant to purchase the down town railroad station from the MBTA to reconstruct the parking lot opposite town hall and enlarge parking lot opposite the post office.

-Whip and his wife, Ruby, a fourth and fifth grade teacher in the Stoneham Public School System, continue to live in Winchester, Massachusetts and are active in local charities and volunteer programs.
+Whip and his wife, Ruby, a retired fourth and fifth grade teacher in the Stoneham Public School System, continue to live in Winchester, Massachusetts and are active in local charities and volunteer programs.